Group-SAE: Efficient Training of Sparse Autoencoders for Large Language Models via Layer Groups: Background and Related Work

+As highlighted by \citet{sharkey2025openproblems}, one of the major challenges of \acp{sae} is their high training and evaluation costs.
+As previously mentioned, \acp{sae} scale alongside model size, making them impractical for low-resource settings.
+Furthermore, interpreting the meaning of \ac{sae} features presents an additional challenge.
+Even with automated techniques, interpretation costs can reach thousands of dollars~\cite{paulo2024auto-interp}.

-Recent work also explored using transfer learning to improve \ac{sae} training.
-For example, \citet{Kissane2024SAEs} and \citet{lieberum2024gemmascope} demonstrated the transferability of SAE weights between base and instruction-tuned versions of Gemma-1 \citep{gemmateam2024gemmaopenmodelsbased} and Gemma-2 \citep{gemmateam2024gemma2improvingopen}, respectively.
-On the other hand, \citet{ghilardi2024accelerating} shows that transfer also occurs among layers of a single model, both in forward and backward directions.
+To mitigate training costs, \citet{gao2024topk} investigated the scaling laws of \acp{sae} to determine the optimal balance between model size and sparsity.
+Recent work has also explored transfer learning as a means to enhance \ac{sae} training efficiency.
+For instance, \citet{Kissane2024SAEs} and \citet{lieberum-etal-2024-gemma} demonstrated that \ac{sae} weights can be transferred between base and instruction-tuned versions of Gemma-1~\cite{gemmateam2024gemmaopenmodelsbased} and Gemma-2~\cite{gemmateam2024gemma2improvingopen}, respectively.
+Additionally, \citet{ghilardi-etal-2024-accelerating} showed that transferability also occurs within different layers of a single model, both in forward and backward directions.